luke-h1/dev-notes/javascript/hoisting.md

  * variables declared using the 'var' keyword do not respsect block scope.
 That means you would expect the variable i from the above for loop to be only accesible inside the loop.
 Wrong... .
  Because var does not respect block level scope it will be globally accesible in your app.
 That means the variable i is now declared also as a property of the window ( window.i ) .

  *  variables declared using var can be accessed in the whole scope.
 You can access them before they are declared.
-This is considered bad practice, as only declarations and not initializations are hoised.
+This is considered bad practice, as only declarations and not initializations are hoisted.

  ## LET
   * let behavies differently.
 You can only access it only after it was declared.
 Until then the variable is considered to be in the 'temporal dead zone'